SGCI/sgci-resource-inventory/docs/source/storageDefinition.rst

 Storage Resource Object
 ===================================================

-The Storage Resource Object is used to describe storage properties of the resource.
-All resources in the SGCI Resource Catalog are assumed to provide storage facilities, and as such, all resource descriptions must include values for the storage properties.
+The ``storageDefinitionList`` attribute is made up of 1 or more ``storageDefinition`` objects.
+Each ``storageDefinition`` describes properties for interacting with one storage capability the resource provides.
+All resources in the SGCI Resource Catalog are assumed to provide storage facilities, and as such, all resource descriptions must include at least one ``storageDefinition`` object within the ``storageDefinitionList`` attribute.

 .. jsonschema:: ../../schema/resources-schema.json#/definitions/storageDefinition
   :lift_description: True